Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/04-osm-traffic-splitting/README.md

 ![bookstore split](./bookstore-split.png)

-After a bit of testing you are now ready to cutover all traffic from v1 to v2.
+After some testing you are now ready to cutover all traffic from v1 to v2.
 Run the following command up distribute 100% of the traffic to v2.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/openservicemesh/osm-docs/release-v1.2/manifests/split/traffic-split-v2.yaml